 The lowest tide you can stand in at Fitzgerald Marine Reserve during posted hours in 2026 is −1.86 ft MLLW on Wednesday, December 23, at 4:22 PM, computed from NOAA's Pillar Point Harbor station 9414131.
-The year's deepest daylight low (−1.90 ft, December 24) bottoms out ten minutes after the reserve's 5 PM winter close, and July's deepest (−1.79 ft, July 14) hits at 5:33 AM, nearly two and a half hours before the 8 AM gate.
+The year's deepest daylight low (−1.90 ft, December 24) bottoms out ten minutes after the reserve's 5 PM winter close.
+And the last dawn minus-tide run of 2026 — August 11–14, happening now — mostly belongs to the gate, not to you: its deepest low, −1.13 ft on Wednesday, August 12, at 5:12 AM, is back underwater by 7:50 AM, ten minutes before the reserve opens.

 When is the lowest tide at Fitzgerald Marine Reserve in 2026?